openela/openela-documentation/openela8/topics/osmanage-WorkingWiththeGRUB2BootloaderandConfiguringBootServices.md

 For systems that boot with UEFI, the `grub.cfg` file is located in the `/boot/efi/EFI/redhat` directory because the boot configuration is stored on a dedicated FAT32-formatted partition.

 After the system has successfully booted, the `EFI` folder on that partition is mounted inside the `/boot/efi` directory on the root file system for Enterprise Linux.

----

-Copyright © 2023, Oracle and/or its affiliates.